AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/scopes.md

 Understanding how `OIDC scopes` configure the claims included in an authentication response's ID Token is important when using `msal@1.x` to acquire said ID Tokens.
 However, there is an important note to be made on how the `openid` and `profile` scopes are added by `msal@1.x` to all server requests by default that does not directly relate to the OpenID Connect specification.

 Like previously mentioned, the Secure Token Service that `msal@1.x` requests access and ID tokens from also makes use of the `openid` and `profile` scopes.
 Specifically, the STS expects these two scopes in order to configure and provide the `client_info` parameter in authorization and authentication responses.
-The `msal@1.x` library depends on the contents of `client_info` in order to successfuly cache tokens and, therefore, provide silent token acquisition as a feature.
+The `msal@1.x` library depends on the contents of `client_info` in order to successfully cache tokens and, therefore, provide silent token acquisition as a feature.

 **For this reason, whether or not the developer adds the `openid` or `profile` scopes to their request configuration, `msal@1.x` will make sure they are included before sending the request to the STS.**